 Master of Arts in Counseling Psychology

-Required courses are offered once a year and follow a rotation (credit hours vary from 6 to 15 depending on licensure).
+Required courses are offered once a year and follow a rotation.

-You can request to transfer up to six credit hours of applicable coursework from another graduate program toward the USM Master of Arts degree.
+You can request to transfer up to nine credit hours of applicable coursework from another graduate program toward the USM Master of Arts degree.